dubformer/awesome-speech-tokenizers/README.md

 FACodec, introduced as part of the NaturalSpeech 3 system, is designed to decompose speech waveforms into distinct, disentangled subspaces.
 This factorization aims to simplify the complex task of speech generation using a "divide-and-conquer" approach, improving quality and controllability in zero-shot Text-to-Speech (TTS).

-FACodec explicitly factorizes speech into four attributes: **Content, Prosody, Timbre, and Acoustic Details**.
+The codec explicitly factorizes speech into four attributes: **Content, Prosody, Timbre, and Acoustic Details**.
 It achieves this using **Factorized Vector Quantization (FVQ)**, employing separate quantizers for content, prosody, and acoustic details, while timbre is captured by a dedicated timbre extractor as a global vector.

-FACodec relies on a combination of techniques to enforce this disentanglement, including information bottlenecks, **explicit supervision** (using phoneme labels, F0, and speaker IDs), and **adversarial training**.
+The model relies on a combination of techniques to enforce this disentanglement, including information bottlenecks, **explicit supervision** (using phoneme labels, F0, and speaker IDs), and **adversarial training**.
 It operates at higher bitrates than LSCodec (e.g., 4.8 kbps) and uses multiple quantizers across the different factors.

 **What they have in common?**